nproellochs/SentimentDictionaries/README.md

 Details
 -------

+This library contains the following dictionary resources in CSV format.

+-   **Movie reviews dictionary** : This dictionary contains words that feature a positive or negative connotation in IMDb movie reviews (DictionaryIMDB.csv),
+-   **Financial filings dictionary**: This dictionary contains words that feature a positive or negative connotation in U.S. regulated 8-K filings (Dictionary8K.csv).

-Both dictionaries are shipped in CSV format.
-The individual columns are as follows:
+The individual columns of each dictionary are as follows:

 -   **Words**: This column lists the individual dictionary entries.
 We provide stems instead of complete words as stemming is part of the document preprocessing.
 -   **Scores**: This column denotes the polarity score of each entry.